 A. Technical advisory council.

-(1) The commission may appoint technical advisory councils to assist the bureaus and/or division in an advisory manner on material and code approvals and technical aspects of the particular industry involved.
+(1) Each trade bureau chief may create a technical advisory council and appoint members to assist that the bureau in an advisory capacity on technical aspects of the particular industry.

-(3) Appeals from the decision of the commission shall be made in writing to the district court of the county of the residence of the aggrieved party within twenty (20) days after the decision of the commission has been delivered to the complainant, as provided in NMSA 1978 Section 61-1-17.
+(3) Appeals from the decision of the commission shall be made in writing to the district court of the county of the residence of the aggrieved party within 30 days after the decision of the commission has been delivered to the complainant, as provided in Section 61-1-17 NMSA 1978.